mathiasgredal/neoboot/README.md

 ## Getting Started

 To get started, make sure you have Docker or Podman installed and running.
 Then build U-Boot using `make u-boot`, this will clone down the U-Boot source code and place it in `vendor/u-boot`, with the NeoBoot patches applied.
-It will then build the bootloader for the default arch(x86_64), and the wasm spl, and finally boot them using QEMU using Docker.
+It will then build the bootloader for the default arch(x86_64), and the wasm payload, and finally boot them using QEMU using Docker.
 The resulting binaries are placed in `dist/(arch)`.

 If you want to make any changes to the U-Boot source code, it can be helpful to have the compile-commands.json file, which will be used by clangd.
 To generate this file run `make u-boot-ide`.
 After making some changes and building it, then build system will export the patch set and place it in the source tree, ensuring deterministic and declarative builds.